danoc93/recoded_bloom_project/04_nextjs_project_for_students_solutions/README.md

 # Project Handout

 This is a potential solution to the problem.
-There are many potential ways you could have completed the individual pieces!
+There are many ways you could have completed the individual pieces!